uchicago-cs/chiwebsite/chitcp/assignment2.rst

 The handling of both cases is the same: if you receive a packet that cannot be immediately acknowledged (because there are gaps in the sequence), you must buffer those packets until the sequence is complete.
-Whenever a gap is filled, you must send a cumulative ACK of the last byte of contiguous data.

 We suggest you follow this approach: